18 DeepONet

 trunk_net = Chain(

-Dense(1 => 128, relu),
+Dense(1 => 128, tanh),

-Dense(128 => 128, relu),
+Dense(128 => 128, tanh),

-Dense(128 => p)
+Dense(128 => p),

 )